Grupo Especial Uno

 The 1er Batallón de Combate-Grupo Especial Uno (1st Combat Battalion-Special Group One, GE-1) is a tactical assault division of the Argentine Federal Police.
-It depends directly of the Infantry Guard Corps, and its motto is Nihil Obstat (Nothing Hinders).
+It reports directly of the Infantry Guard Corps, and its motto is Nihil Obstat (Nothing Hinders).

 History

 The unit was established under the denomination of Special Combat Teams in 1978, when Argentina hosted the Football World Cup.

 Ten years later, in 1988, the division changed its name to Police Operations Group and officially became the premier counterterrorism team of the Federal Police.

 In 1994 the GEOF was created and the GE-1 dramatically reduced its size, although some elements remained still functional.

 The Superintendent of Metropolitan Security re-activated the unit in 2002.

 The group quickly became an elite tactical force, with more than 400 successful tactical interventions.

 Training

-All GE-1 officers must pass a rigorous, extensive training course before he/she apply to join.
+All officers interested in joining GE-1 must undergo extensive training before they are allowed join.
+Basic training to join GE-1 lasts around nine weeks and consists of special police tactics, strategies and means of dealing with high risk crisis management, mental health crisis emergency, tactical medicine, swimming, tactical diving, survival in a variety of environments, tactical support, high-security custody of important people, custody of dangerous detainees, and security measures in the use of firearms in accordance with National Law No. 20429.
+Upon successfully completing their training, graduates receive a certificate, attributes, and a special forces beret.
+The training is known to be quite rigorous.
+In 2019, 21 individuals applied to join GE-1.
+Of the 21 that applied, only four passed the course that was held in Buenos Aires.

 It is important to know that all active personnel remains in their original unit and are called when needed, a selective style similar to many American SWAT groups.

-The division constantly trains with similar Argentine and foreign special units.
+The division constantly trains with tactical units from other Argentinian law enforcement agencies, such as the Federal Penitentiary Service's Special Intervention Group (GEI), the Argentine Naval Prefecture's Albatross Group, and the Airport Security Police's Special Tactical Assault Group (GEAT), and foreign special units.